BlackLab Server

 # Java JRE

 Install a JRE (Java runtime environment).
-BlackLab requires at least version 11, but version 17 or another newer version should work as well.
+BlackLab requires at least version 11, but version 17 or newer versions should work as well.

 # Tomcat